KILTprotocol/docs/docs/sdk/0-core-feature/0_did.md

 ### Creating a light DID

-The creation of a light DID requires a keystore instance that conforms to the [Keystore interface](https://github.com/KILTprotocol/sdk-js/blob/develop/packages/types/src/Keystore.ts).
+The creation of a light DID require a keystore instance that conforms to the [Keystore interface](https://github.com/KILTprotocol/sdk-js/blob/develop/packages/types/src/Keystore.ts).
 For the sake of ease of use, the SDK provides a [demo keystore](https://github.com/KILTprotocol/sdk-js/blob/develop/packages/did/src/DemoKeystore/DemoKeystore.ts) which can be used to generate key pairs that are kept in memory and disappear at the end of the program execution.

 :::warning
 Using the demo keystore in production is highly discouraged as all the keys are kept in the memory and easily retrievable by malicious actors.